 Sport Fish Michigan is a network of some of the top charter Captains and Guides in the state.
 We really try and concentrate on just about anything that someone wants to do fishing-wise - we can provide it for them.
 Whether it's fishing in the river on fly.
 Whether it's fishing in the river with traditional gear.
 Or trolling or jigging.
 Bass fishing is big for us.
 Walleye fishing is also big for us.
 So really, almost anything someone wants to do fishing-wise we have someone around the state that is a qualified Captain or a Guide and really knows their thing and is able to have a great time with customers.

-Platte Bay, Lake Michigan, Sleeping Bear Dunes National Lakeshore offers incredible fishing opportunities for anglers.
+Platte Bay, Lake Michigan, Sleeping Bear Dunes National Lakeshore offer incredible fishing opportunities for anglers.
 Clear water, beautiful scenery, and big fish abound.
 Join Sport Fish Michigan for a fishing trip on Platte Bay.
 Their experienced Captains and Guides are sure to put you on fish and ensure you have a great day on the water.

 Vertical jigging for King Salmon and Coho Salmon on Lake Michigan - Grand Traverse Bays and Platte Bay.
 Book your hands-on, light tackle, vertical jigging trip with Sport Fish Michigan to experience the best Michigan fishing.